 But Johnson County does not come without its share of risks, sadly.
 Many of the roads along Bighorn are rural and require a keenly aware driver to navigate properly.
 In the age of smartphones and GPS, many tourists can easily get distracted and collide with an innocent bystander or driver.
 Alongside our roadways, Kaycee and Buffalo both must contend with heavy snowfall every year, which often leads to icy pathways and parking lots.
 If a property owner fails to clear a safe path for visitors or neglects to put a warning up, they can suffer serious trauma to the head, neck, or back.

 These tragedies often leave victims with detrimental injuries and costly medical bills that can put their livelihood at risk.
 You may find it hard to keep up with your job, take care of your family, and enjoy the great outdoors.
 However, if a negligent individual or company caused your injuries, you may be eligible for compensation in the form of a personal injury claim.
-But to ensure you receive proper legal advice, you need to contact a Johnson County personal injury attorneys at Steven Titus & Associates, P.C.
+But to ensure you receive proper legal advice, you need to contact a Johnson County personal injury lawyer at Steven Titus & Associates, P.C.
 Our law firm has extensive experience reviewing and filing claims on behalf of Wyoming residents.
 Contact us at (307) 257-7800 to learn what options are available to you after an accident.